chef/automate/components/docs-chef-io/content/automate/reports.md

 : Shows the changes in size and compliance status of your system over time.
 Use the dropdown menu in the upper left corner to change the date range.
 Changing the date range also changes the displays in related charts and tables.

 Top Platform Failures
 : Shows the number of compliance scan failures grouped by operating system.
-Hovering over an individual bubble shows the platform name and the number of impacted nodes.
+Hovering over an individual bubble shows the platform name and the number of failed nodes.

  Top Environment Failures
 : Shows the number of compliance scan failures grouped by environment.
-Hovering over an individual bubble shows the environment name and the number of impacted nodes.
+Hovering over an individual bubble shows the environment name and the number of failed nodes.

 ### Profile Status